pierre-rouleau/pel/README.rst

   available in graphical mode,
 - attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes,
-- document Emacs features in several (202) topic oriented PDF tables which provide and overview of the topic, list standard Emacs commands, PEL extra commands, their key bindings, links to the Emacs manual, to the external packages, to description articles and more.
+- document Emacs features in over 202 topic oriented PDF tables which provide and overview of the topic, list standard Emacs commands, PEL extra commands, their key bindings, links to the Emacs manual, to the external packages, to description articles and more.